Fenrir2539/BitRebels/README.md

 # BitRebels

-A POC concept application for blockchain backed banking transaction.
+A POC application for blockchain backed banking transaction.
 The application has Customers and Accounts which can be created, editied, and deleted.
 It also contains an AccountTransfer which enables transactions betweens accounts.